Planken

 Planken (/de/; dialectal: Planka) is a municipality in Oberland, Liechtenstein.
 It has four exclaves, two enclaves and a population of 473.
-Thus by population it is the smallest municipality of Liechtenstein.
+Thus it is the least populous municipality of Liechtenstein.

 History

 The Romanic population from Schaan and Vaduz had already cleared the area of the village before the Walser migrated there in the 13th century and started clearing the upper parts of the municipality.
 The first documented naming was in the year 1361.
-The village was looted twice, first by the Swiss in 1499 when they campaigned against Frastanz and in 1799 by the French when they ousted the Austrian forces during the Napoleonic Wars.
+The village was looted twice, first by the Swiss in 1499 when they campaigned against Frastanz (Battle of Frastanz) and in 1799 by the French when they ousted the Austrian forces during the Napoleonic Wars.

 In 1868 the village was connected to the rest of Liechtenstein via road, making it reachable for bigger carriages.
 After a great conflagration in 1869 an exodus hit the village; in 1901 just 56 inhabitants remained.
 The situation improved due to a land reform from 1961 to 1981 and an enlargement of infrastructure.